Testing the equivalence principle across the Universe: a model-independent approach with galaxy multi-tracing

 We separately perform the analysis for two surveys: SKA Phase 2 (SKA2) \cite{Bull:2015lja} and the DESI Bright Galaxy Sample (BGS) \cite{DESI:2016fyo} (see Appendix \ref{app:survey_specs} for more information).
 In both cases, we split the galaxy sample into a bright and a faint population with a redshift-dependent flux cut, chosen such that the two populations have the same number of galaxies in each redshift bin.

-We assume a baseline galaxy bias difference $\Delta b = 1$ between the two populations, based on measurements performed in BOSS \cite{Bonvin:2023jjq}.
+For SKA2, we assume a baseline galaxy bias difference $\Delta b = 1$ between the two populations, based on measurements performed in BOSS \cite{Bonvin:2023jjq}.
 Thus, we choose as fiducial values for the biases $b_{\B,\F}(z) = b_g(z) \pm 0.5$, where $b_g(z)$ denotes the bias of the total galaxy population.
-Note that neither $b_g(z)$ nor $\Delta b$ are measurable quantities, and that the two free parameters encoding the biases in our analysis are instead $\beta_\B$ and $\beta_\F$, which we vary around their fiducial values.
-Since $E_P$ in Eq.~\eqref{eq:tau1} scales with the bias difference, but there are currently no predictions for the expected value of this difference in SKA2 and DESI, we adopt a set of toy models with $b_{\B,\F}(z) = b_g(z) \pm 0.3, 0.6$ to study how the constraints on $E_P$ change.
+Note that neither $b_g(z)$ nor $\Delta b$ are measurable quantities and that the two free parameters encoding the biases in our analysis are instead $\beta_\B$ and $\beta_\F$, which we vary around their fiducial values.
+Since $E_P$ in Eq.~\eqref{eq:tau1} scales with the bias difference, but there are currently no predictions for the expected value of this difference in SKA2, we adopt a set of toy models with $b_{\B,\F}(z) = b_g(z) \pm 0.3, 0.6$ to study how the constraints on $E_P$ change.
+For DESI, we take the measured values for $b_{\B,\F}(z)$ in DESI-like simulations from \cite{Bonvin:2023jjq} and compute the fiducial values for $\beta_\B$ and $\beta_\F$ accordingly.

 Both the magnification and the evolution bias will be directly measurable from the average number of galaxies once the data become available.
-For the purpose of our analysis, we fix the magnification bias $s_{\B,\F}(z)$ according to Appendix B in~\cite{Castello:2022uuu} and the evolution bias $f^{\rm evol}$ to $0$, as this was shown to have a subdominant impact on the results \cite{Bonvin:2023jjq,Castello:2023zjr}.
+For the purpose of our analysis, we fix the magnification bias $s_{\B,\F}(z)$ to the fiducial values presented in Appendix \ref{app:survey_specs} for each survey and the evolution bias $f^{\rm evol}$ to $0$, as this was shown to have a subdominant impact on the results \cite{Bonvin:2023jjq,Castello:2023zjr}.
 For the cosmological parameters $P(k),d, h_d,B$ and the growth rate $f$, we adopt $\Lambda$CDM values from the final \textit{Planck} data release \cite{Planck:2018vyg}, while we take a fiducial value of $4.24$ Mpc$/h$ for the velocity dispersion $\sigma_g$ in each redshift bin \cite{Howlett:2017asw}.
 Finally, we assume no EP violation as fiducial, i.e.~$E_P=1$.